kasiakalemba/Matplotlib-Basics/README.md

-# Matplotlib Challenge - Basic Skills Demonstration
+# Matplotlib Challenge: Cancer Drug Analysis

 ## Summary:
 This challenge focused on basic pandas and Matplotlib concepts using Jupyter Notebook.
 Our task The was to analyze research data from a mouse cancer study.
 The final results were statistical tables and graphs.